 After the USBCrypt software on the computer has been upgraded, you may also want to upgrade the copies of the USBCrypt software on the encrypted host drives, as well: when you attempt to start a Virtual Encrypted Disk, if USBCrypt detects that the host drive contains an older version of the software, it prompts you to update it:

-Reply Yes, and USBCrypt will put a new copy of its software on the host disk, bringing it up to date as well.
+Reply Yes, and USBCrypt will put a new copy of its software on the host disk, bringing it up to date.